AshivaA/web-maestro-app/README.md

 incorporates a note-taking section while learning.
-This is a Software App solution that presents web links to for students to be able to add learning resources and tutorial videos from Youtube and
+This is a Software App solution that presents web links for students to be able to reference learning resources and tutorial videos from Youtube and
 Reddit as recommended by the TAs and organized based on subject.
 It